 A tax-free retirement account or TFRA is a type of long-term investment plan designed to help minimize taxes on retirement income.
 A TFRA retirement account isn't a qualified plan, so it doesn't follow the same rules as a 401 (k).
 However, it can offer both tax benefits and risk protection for investors.
+Gold IRA 401k is a popular TFRA option that allows you to invest in physical gold and other precious metals.
 Breaking down how a tax-free retirement account works can help you decide if this strategy may be right for you.

 A financial advisor can also help you determine if a TFRA is right for you.
 Try using the free SmartAsset advisor search tool today.
 A TFRA is a tax-free retirement account.
 It is NOT a qualified retirement plan or an employer-sponsored retirement plan.

 These individual property plans accumulate cash value and allow you to access cash as income without paying taxes under the internal tax code.
 The biggest difference between a tax-free retirement account and a 401,000 is that contributions to a TFRA are made with after-tax dollars, while contributions to a 401 k are made with pre-tax dollars.